Notifications

 Reforestation obligations

 Timber permit holders pay a reforestation levy or fee to an authorized association for reforestation.
-Timber permits held by a Forest Management Agreement or Timber quota holder must follow the respective reforestation requirements.
+When a forest management agreement holder or timber quota holder also holds a commercial timber permit, the forest management agreement holder or timber quota holder must complete the respective reforestation requirements.

 The government sets reforestation standards.
-It also receives annual reforestation results for all timber dispositions.
+The government also receives annual reforestation results for all timber dispositions.
 These results are monitored to ensure reforestation is successful.

 For more information, see: